+Getting mail from the IRS-even a simple notice-can make your blood pressure rise.
+But what if you get something more threatening?
 The vast majority of IRS audits involve the big agency telling you what they want to see, and you handing it over.
-This is most frequently done with what the IRS calls Information Document Requests, IDRs for short.
-But sometimes matters escalate to an IRS summons.
-And sometimes the IRS issues a summons to a third party, trying to get information about someone else.
+It usually starts with a letter, but eventually the IRS sends what the IRS calls Information Document Requests, IDRs for short.

+But sometimes, matters escalate to an IRS summons.
+It can be to you to hand over your documents.
+Sometimes the IRS issues a summons to a third party, trying to get information about someone else.
 If you are issued a summons, in many cases you probably will want to comply.
 If you don't, the government can actually sue you.
 In the vast majority of cases, the government wins these disputes.

 The government usually gets the data, and it does not like to have to sue to collect it.
 In that sense, fighting over the data is usually not where taxpayers (or third parties) want to spend their money.
-Eventually, the merits of the tax dispute must be addressed, and that is generally be the real fight, not the documentary preliminaries.
+Eventually, the merits of the tax dispute must be addressed, and that is generally the real fight, not the documentary preliminaries.

 Many tax disputes end up getting compromised.
 Of course, there can be times when it is appropriate to clam up and stop cooperating.
 There may be privilege issues, for example.
 Third parties often must protect the privacy of their account holders, customers, etc. But for most taxpayers it can be worth considering voluntary compliance.

 Almost any IRS correspondence is stressful, but when a request for substantiation or documents looks like legal process, stress levels go higher.
 Usually, the IRS asks for information in an IDR, on IRS Form 4564.
 You are under no legal obligation to respond, but you generally should.
 Otherwise, your case with the IRS will escalate.
 The first way an IRS probe usually escalates is from an IDR to a summons.

 An IDR is informal, a list of items the IRS requests from you.
 The fact that you do not have all the items-or perhaps might not want to provide them all-does not mean you should not respond.
 If you respond to an IDR with 4 out of 6 requested items, maybe that will satisfy the IRS.
 Sometimes they may not keep asking, or may accept an explanation why the other items are not included.
 If you don't respond at all, you are almost guaranteed to provoke another IRS response.

 After one or more IDRs, next comes a summons, which the IRS has the power to issue.
 When the IRS issues a summons, you can comply, refuse, or ignore it.
 Alternatively, you can go to court and attempt to quash it.
 That involves showing you have legitimate legal reasons not to disclose the information.
 If you refuse or ignore the summons, the Justice Department can get a court order to enforce it.

 If you still refuse, you could face sanctions for criminal or civil contempt.
 In all of these ways, a summons to hand over books, records or other data is more potent than an IDR, since it carries the threat of court enforcement.
 In fact, the mere fact that the IRS issues a summons rather than an IDR sends a stern message.
-A summons ups the ante, showing that the IRS is playing tough and is willing to go to court.
+A summons ups the ante, shows that the IRS is playing tough and is willing to go to court.